Felix-only/felixlibrary/README.md

-# This is a library for the Data Engineering Class (Part of Max's code)
+# This is a library for the Data Engineering Class

 ## Install